FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Introduction

 \section{Introduction}

-Text-to-image (T2I) systems are increasingly used to generate and retrieve people-centric imagery in creative, assistive, and analytical settings.
-Yet these models inherit—and can amplify—social biases from their data and training objectives, yielding skewed portrayals across gender, skin tone, geo-culture, religion, disability, and professions.
-Conventional evaluation pipelines rely heavily on face-centric attribute recognizers or contrastive similarity scores to stand in for human judgment.
-Such proxies struggle when the target attribute is weakly encoded in pixels (e.g., culture), when confounding context is present (e.g., clothing, scene props), or when the “right” decision is to abstain.
-As a result, fairness assessments may either overstate model capability or mask failure modes that would be obvious to a careful human reviewer.
+Text-to-image (T2I) systems are increasingly used to generate people-centric imagery for creative, assistive, and analytical applications.
+As these systems become more widely deployed, their social representations matter: generated images can reproduce or amplify biases in how people are portrayed across gender, skin tone, religion, disability, and occupation.
+Measuring such harms, however, remains difficult.
+Existing evaluation pipelines often rely on face-centric attribute classifiers or contrastive image--text similarity scores as proxies for human judgment.
+These tools are brittle when the relevant attribute is weakly or indirectly expressed, when contextual cues such as clothing or scene objects introduce confounds, or when the correct response is to abstain because the attribute is not visually specified.
+Consequently, current evaluations can overstate model performance while obscuring failure modes that would be apparent to a careful human reviewer.